pjotrp/bioruby-pipeline/README.md

     require 'bio-pipeline'
 ```

 The API doc is online.
-For more code examples see the test files in
+For more code examples see the test and feature files in
 the source tree.

 ## Project home page